EighteenZi/rocksdb_wiki/Universal-Compaction.md

 #### Precondition: n >= options.level0_file_num_compaction_trigger
 Unless number of sorted runs reaches this threshold, no compaction will be triggered at all.

+(Note although the option name uses word "file", the trigger is for "sorted run" for historical reason.
+For the names of all options mentioned below, "file" also means sorted run for the same reason.)

 If pre-condition is satisfied, there are three conditions.
 Each of them can trigger a compaction:

 #### 1. Compaction Triggered by Space Amplification